espocrm/documentation/docs/user-guide/emails.md

 The are two ways of importing emails:

-* Archive – create an email manually by specifying all fields on a form;
+* Archive Email – create an email manually by specifying all fields on a form;
 * Import EML (as of v8.4).

 The ability to import emails requires a user to have access to the Import scope (set in Roles).